• Skip to main content

 Although there is no technical grace period, the IRS gives most taxpayers at least 30 days to rectify a missed installment payment.

-This notice warns you that the IRS may levy your assets if the default is not cured.
+The IRS typically sends out IRS Notice CP523 to warn you that the IRS may levy your assets if the default is not cured.
 The notice states that you have 30 days to catch up on missed payments or contact the IRS about another solution.

 How do I reinstate my IRS payment plan?